sutra-neti-nasal-cleansing

 As effective as Sutra Neti is, there are certain conditions where this practice should be avoided:

-2. Severe Nasal Blockages: For people with completely blocked nasal passages, forcing the sutra through could cause injury.
+2. Severe Nasal Blockages: For those with totally occluded nasal passages, forcibly passing the sutra through can result in injury.

-3. Nasal Polyps or Deviation: If you have nasal polyps or a deviated septum, it’s advisable to consult a medical professional before attempting this practice.
+3. Nasal Polyps or Deviation: If you have nasal polyps or a deviated septum, it’s good to ask your doctor whether you should avoid this practice.

 Best Time and Conditions for Sutra Neti

-Similar to Jal Neti, Sutra Neti is best performed during the early morning hours—specifically during Brahma Muhurta (two hours before sunrise).
-At this time, the body and mind are in their most serene state, and the air is free of dust, which makes nasal cleansing more effective.
-The Hatha Yoga Pradipika also advises performing the practice in a clean, peaceful environment with fresh air.
-Avoid performing it during rainy days, dusty weather, or in high winds, as these conditions could introduce more irritants into the nasal passages.
+Like Jal Neti, Sutra Neti should be done in the morning hours, and preferably in early Brahma Muhurta (two hours before dawn).
+Now both body and mind are at their calmest, and the air is free of dust, so nasal cleansing works best at this time.
+The Hatha Yoga Pradipika also recommends doing the practice in a clean, tranquil place with fresh air.
+Do it during clear weather with little to no rainfall, dust or wind, which can bring in more irritants to the nasal passage.

 Final Words

-learn to know more about sutra neti (nasal cleansing) you can join 100 hour yoga teacher training in India and 200 hour yoga teacher training in India and 300 hour yoga teacher training in India
+learn to know more about sutra neti (nasal cleansing), you can join 100 hour yoga teacher training in India 200 hour yoga teacher training in India, and 300 hour yoga teacher training in India

 Related Posts